 Forgot Password Test Cases: Here, we shared Test Cases For Forgot Passwords that we use in the website applications.
-While writing forgot password page write the test cases for all the fields.
+Write the test cases for all fields while writing the ” forgot password ” page.
 There should be a combination of both positive and negative test cases.
 Try to cover the performance, security, and functional scenarios.

 People reset their password when they don’t remember it.
 That’s the most obvious scenario you can think of while writing the test cases.
 People must also reset their passwords when the app has security issues.